softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 expect(numbers).toBeArrayOfSize(3)
 ```

-Next the final assertion in this test checks that the returned array contains the values `2, 4, and 6`, the statement `expect(numbers).toEqual(expect.arrayContaining([2, 4, 6]))` does achive this goal, but it could be a bit more cohesive.
-Luckily the `jest-extended` packges provides us with a function that can do just that `toIncludeAllMembers`, with which we can supply the same array.
+The final assertion in this test checks that the returned array contains the values `2, 4, and 6`, the statement `expect(numbers).toEqual(expect.arrayContaining([2, 4, 6]))` this statement does achieve this goal, but it could be a bit more cohesive.
+Luckily the `jest-extended` packages provide us with a function that can do just that `toIncludeAllMembers`, with which we can supply the same array.

 ``` javascript
 expect(numbers).toIncludeAllMembers([2,4,6])